 - From Vulnerability to Wellbeing: Happy Subjects of Charity?

 - Disrupting the Spectacle and Killing Charity’s Joy

 - Developing a Shockproof Subject?

 - Essays in Refusal: The Value of Critique

 - Critique is Not Enough: From "What’s to be done?" to "What more am I to do?"

-Christian Möller is a Research Fellow at the Centre for Biomedicine, Self and Society at the University of Edinburgh, UK.
+Christian Möller is a Research Fellow in the School of Social Work and Social Policy at the University of Strathclyde, UK.
 He also teaches Critical Social Psychology as an Associate Lecturer at The Open University, UK.
-His main research interests are in critical discourse analysis, social inequalities and nature-based therapies.
+His main research interests are in critical discourse analysis, social and health inequalities and charity work.

 Stefan Selke, Furtwangen University, Germany